caroldvarela/ETL-1/README.md

 ### **⚠️ Cause Of Deaths:**

-This dataset has 32 features, but the most important ones for this project are:
+This dataset originally had 32 features, but the ones selected for this project are:

 | Feature                  | Variable               | Value Type                                           |
 |--------------------------|------------------------|------------------------------------------------------|